-The registration act, 1908, got enacted to provide a mechanism for registering documents to make aware of the legal rights and obligations concerning property disputes.
+The Registration Act, 1908, was enacted to provide a mechanism for registering documents to make people aware of legal rights and obligations concerning property disputes.

 Registration is the process of recording a document by an assigned officer and keeping it as a public record.

-It also aims to prevent fraud and tile deception scams related to properties.
-The registration of documents seeks to perpetuate the documents which will prove to be of legal importance.
+The act aims to prevent fraud and tile deception scams related to properties.
+The registration of documents seeks to perpetuate documents that prove to be of legal importance.

 The registration of documents aids in the prevention against the encroachment of property or trespassing of private properties.

 The registration act is the backbone for the documents concerning it as evidence and title.

 Section 17 of the Registration Act deals with the documents which are mandatory to be registered.

 Section 17 of the registration act 1908 aims to list all documents that should be registered: